compound-finance/comet/docs/README.md

 ## Account Management

 In addition to self-management, Compound III accounts can enable other addresses to have write permissions for their account.
-Account managers can supply collateral, withdraw collateral, or transfer collateral within the protocol on behalf of another account.
-This is possible only after an account has enabled permissions by using the Allow function.
+Account managers can withdraw or transfer collateral within the protocol on behalf of another account.
+This is possible only after an account has enabled permissions by using the *[allow](#allow)* function.

 ### Allow